World's Smallest Violin: Critical reception

 Initial reception for "World's Smallest Violin" was favorable to mixed.
 Music critic for Variety, A. D. Amorosi wrote that the song did not fit in well with the album's message of an emotionally deep and thought-provoking; however, Amorosi wrote that the song, removed from the album, would work well.
 Zachary Wittman, writer for The Globe, wrote a negative review on the OK Orchestra album itself; however, he found "World's Smallest Violin" to be "passable", saying "[it] is the second passable song on here with a nice melody and a really fun lyrical concept.
 Again though, they ruin it with some horrid turns of phrases.
 I understand the metaphor of the world's smallest violin needing to be played is the equivalent of needing to vent to someone about your mental health, but they did not need to say 'spew my tiny symphony.'"
+The rapidly-escalating climax quickly became popular material for content creators online, with one particularly common method of utilizing it involving splicing together clips of their past work to the song's beat in a montage format as a way of showcasing their creative evolution.

 Music video

-On the same day as its release, a music video was released for "World's Smallest Violin".
+On the same day as its release, a music video directed by Edoardo Ranaboldo was released for "World's Smallest Violin".
 In the video, AJR performs the song in an apartment while strange things happen around them, such as things breaking, instruments floating, and a tornado blowing papers around the room.
 The video ends with the room and members Adam and Ryan suddenly freezing, as member Jack looks around in confusion.

-The music video had a spike in views after the song went viral; it is currently the most viewed video on AJR's YouTube channel, with 245 million views as of August 2025.
+The music video had a spike in views after the song went viral; it is currently the most viewed video on AJR's YouTube channel, with 278 million views as of June 2026.